Prim's algorithm: Time complexity

 The time complexity of Prim's algorithm depends on the data structures used for the graph and for ordering the edges by weight, which can be done using a priority queue.
 The following table shows the typical choices:

 A simple implementation of Prim's, using an adjacency matrix or an adjacency list graph representation and linearly searching an array of weights to find the minimum weight edge to add, requires O(|V|2) running time.
-However, this running time can be greatly improved further by using heaps to implement finding minimum weight edges in the algorithm's inner loop.
+However, this running time can be greatly improved by using heaps to implement finding minimum weight edges in the algorithm's inner loop.

 A first improved version uses a heap to store all edges of the input graph, ordered by their weight.
 This leads to an O(|E| log |E|) worst-case running time.
 But storing vertices instead of edges can improve it still further.
 The heap should order the vertices by the smallest edge-weight that connects them to any vertex in the partially constructed minimum spanning tree (MST) (or infinity if no such edge exists).
 Every time a vertex v is chosen and added to the MST, a decrease-key operation is performed on all vertices w outside the partial MST such that v is connected to w, setting the key to the minimum of its previous value and the edge cost of (v,w).

 Using a simple binary heap data structure, Prim's algorithm can now be shown to run in time O(|E| log |V|) where |E| is the number of edges and |V| is the number of vertices.
 Using a more sophisticated Fibonacci heap, this can be brought down to O(|E| + |V| log |V|), which is asymptotically faster when the graph is dense enough that |E| is ω(|V|), and linear time when |E| is at least |V| log |V|.
 For graphs of even greater density (having at least |V|c edges for some c > 1), Prim's algorithm can be made to run in linear time even more simply, by using a d-ary heap in place of a Fibonacci heap.